MaEdCo/CRUD_Laravel57/README.md

 $ cd name SchoolDemo

-We execute the following command.
+execute the following command.

    $ composer install

-Modify the name of the .env.example file. by .env and we add our credentials.
+Modify the name of the .env.example file. by .env and add our credentials.

+$php artisan migrate

 Finally we just have to generate a key for our app.